This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Did you know that World Menopause Day is celebrated every October 18 ?

 It is a special date and the perfect opportunity to talk and educate about this stage of life.
-Because, strange as it may seem, too many women have doubts, taboos and fears, even those who are experiencing menopause or perimenopause right now.
+Because, although it may seem unusual, too many women have doubts, taboos and fears, even those who are experiencing menopause or perimenopause right now.

-Is it hard for you to believe it?
+Is it hard for you to believe?
 So, don't miss the most relevant results of a very interesting survey about how women go through menopause.

-I'll just give you this information: 92% of those surveyed said they needed more education about perimenopause and menopause...
-Keep reading, you're going to be surprised.
+I'll just tell you this: 92% of those surveyed said they needed more education about perimenopause and menopause...
+Keep reading, you'll be surprised.

 How much do you know about menopause?

-They wanted to understand what they know about menopause, how they feel physically and emotionally, who they talk to about it, if they know of treatments or are already using them.
+They wanted to understand what they know about menopause, how they feel physically and emotionally, who they talk to about it, if they know about treatments or are already using them.

-All to find ways to help them prepare for, manage and treat symptoms.
-These were the results...
+All to find ways to help them prepare, manage and treat the symptoms.
+These were the results…

 Knowledge about perimenopause

-Perimenopause means “around menopause” and is the transition stage between the reproductive stage and the menopause .
+Perimenopause means “around menopause” and is the transition stage between the reproductive stage and menopause .

 According to the survey, more and more women are aware of the signs and symptoms of perimenopause.
-But they need more information to better prepare them for what is to come.
+But they need more information to better prepare them for what's coming.

-• 30% of women ages 40-44 proactively talked to a health professional about perimenopause before they had symptoms, but only 15% of women ages 55-65 did.
+• 30% of women ages 40 to 44 proactively talked to a health care professional about perimenopause before they had symptoms, but only 15% of women ages 55 to 65 did so.

 • 25% do not know when perimenopause usually begins.